FAQs

 SPECIALIZED DATA

-Yes, but only to buy-side institutional clients using the ZRS system who are properly entitled to receive detailed information by the brokerage firms.
-Please contact your Zacks Institutional Services representative for information on our entitlement process.
+Yes, but only to buy-side institutional clients using the Zacks Research System who are properly entitled to receive detailed information by the brokerage firms.
+Please contact your Zacks Professional Services representative for information on our entitlement process.

 Yes.
-The ZRS system enables users to calculate a custom consensus using filters and specifications provided by the client.
+The Zacks Research System enables users to calculate a custom consensus using filters and specifications provided by the client.

 Zacks maintains a history of annual EPS estimates using the Zacks BNRI definition going back to 1979 and quarterly estimates going back to 1982.
 Zacks ratings history goes back to 1985.
 Consensus Sales estimates and Price Targets are maintained back to 2000.

-Zacks Equity Research (ZER) creates individual company models with forecasted line item estimates for +700 companies.
-These models are available on the Zacks Advisor Tools (ZAT) and Zacks Research System (ZRS); 231 of the Models and estimates from these models are also included in Bloomberg’s <MODL> product available to Bloomberg terminal users.
+Zacks Equity Research creates individual company models with forecasted line-item estimates for +700 companies.
+These models are available on Zacks Advisor Tools and Zacks Research System.
+231 of the models and estimates are also available to Bloomberg terminal users.

-Zacks entire business is providing market data services covering US and Canadian equities, while other vendors provide market data for US and non-US, and for fixed income and equities.
-If your focus is only North American Equities, we are committed to providing dollar higher quality data feed than our competition.
+Zacks’ entire business is providing market data services covering US and Canadian equities, while other vendors provide market data for US and non-US, fixed income, and equities.
+If your focus is only North American Equities, we provide higher quality data feed than our competition.

 Zacks is often willing to take a more entrepreneurial approach to helping clients maximize their own business model through partnership relationships.